CNBC Awards

 • Training requirements

 Employers must support skill development by ensuring workers achieve at least one WSQ (Workforce Skills Qualifications) Statement of Attainment.
-The government also offers financial support, such as the Progressive Wage Credit Scheme (PWCS), to co-fund wage increases for eligible workers, easing the financial impact on businesses.
+The government also offers financial support, such as the Progressive Wage Credit Scheme (PWCS), to co-fund wage increases for eligible workers, easing the economic impact on businesses.

 • Accreditation and recognition

 Businesses meeting PWM criteria can earn the Progressive Wage (PW) Mark accreditation, which boosts their reputation as fair employers.
-The model now also includes additional roles under Occupational Progressive Wages (OPWs), ensuring more workers benefit from structured wage increases.
+The model also includes additional roles under Occupational Progressive Wages (OPWs), ensuring more workers benefit from structured wage increases.

-How Does Progressive Wage Model Work?
+How Does the Progressive Wage Model Work?

-As businesses strive to enhance productivity and retain skilled employees, the Progressive Wage Model (PWM) provides a structured approach that benefits both employers and workers.
+As businesses strive to enhance productivity and retain skilled employees, the Progressive Wage Model (PWM) provides a structured approach that benefits employers and workers.
 By linking wage increases to skill development and job responsibilities, PWM fosters growth and addresses income inequality in Singapore.
 Here’s how it works:

 • Sector-specific wage structure

-PWM salary sets minimum wage standards tailored to specific sectors, such as cleaning, security, and landscaping.
+PWM salary sets minimum wage standards for specific sectors, such as cleaning, security, and landscaping.
 These wages increase based on job roles and skill levels.
 For example, a basic cleaner may earn $1,400, while a skilled worker in the same field can earn more.
 This structure motivates employees to upskill, adding greater value to the business.

 • Skill development and training